 Her advice to airlines is to provide more entertainment for children.
 She explains,

 “Most airplanes cater to adults by providing entertainment like magazines and movies.
 However – often – there are no gadgets appealing to children such as games, kid-friendly age-appropriate colorful books, children themed movies and toys.”

 Taking a Baby on a Plane – Rounding Off The Baby Ban Debate

 At the heart of this debate is not whether babies should be restricted from planes – that would simplify the topic entirely.

-On one hand, we can empathize with disgruntled travelers because they believe that the minute they leave their homes to embark on their trip their relaxation should start.
+On one hand, we can empathize with disgruntled travellers because they believe that the minute they leave their homes to embark on their trip their relaxation should start.
 So if taking a baby on a plane results in blood-curdling screams – this does not align with a traveler’s vision of an enjoyable flight.

-That being said, as long as the parent/s are doing their best to pacify their child, as passengers (and human beings), we ought to sympathize with them.
+That being said, as long as the parent/s are doing their best to pacify their child, as passengers (and human beings), we ought to sympathise with them.
 After all, we were all babies once and as travel expert, Marianne points out, “a little compassion will go a long way for families traveling with children.”

 Sometimes, it’s just not possible to have the perfect flight and you may need to put on your noise-blocking headphones to get some shut-eye or calm your nerves when there are disruptive children on your flight.